zneb97/SoftDesFinalProject/examplePage.md

   <iframe width="630" height="475" src="https://www.youtube.com/embed/jZx58VJvCrI" frameborder="0" allowfullscreen></iframe>
 </center>

-## Visulization of Machine learning
+## Visualization of Machine learning

 Below shows a visualization of the weight of the surroundings for the player.
 These weights are specific for the walls Neural Net.
 As expected the nodes closer to the player have a higher weight and are therefore more influential than the nodes farther away.
 ![wallsWeights](resources/wallWeights.svg "Wall Neural Net")